inukshuk/jekyll-scholar/README.md

 `bibliography` is the name of your default bibliography.
 For best results, please ensure that your Bibliography is encoded as ASCII or UTF-8.

-The `use_raw_bibtex_entry` option will disable parsing of Liquid tags that are embedded in the Bibtex fields.
-This option provides a way to circumvent the problem that the double braces functionality of BibTex is accidentally parsed by Liquid, while it was intended to keep the exact capitalization style.
+The `use_raw_bibtex_entry` option by default disable parsing of Liquid tags embedded in the Bibtex fields.
+This option provides a way to circumvent the problem that (the conflicting syntax of) the double braces functionality of BibTex is accidentally parsed by Liquid, while it was intended to keep the exact capitalization style.

 The `sort_by` and `order` options specify if and how bibliography entries are sorted.
 Entries can be sorted on multiple fields, by using